How to Build an Insider Threat Program [10-step Checklist]

 • Financial resources — Money for purchasing cybersecurity software and hiring dedicated specialists

-Prepare a list of required measures so you can make a high-level estimate of the finances and employees you’ll need to implement your insider threat program.
-You’ll need it to discuss the program with your company management.
+Prepare a list of required resources so you can provide a precise estimate of the finances and employees you’ll need to implement your insider threat program.

 4. Acquire support of senior management

-At this step, you can use the information gathered during previous steps to acquire the support of your key stakeholders for implementing the program.
+Use the information gathered during previous steps to get support from your key stakeholders for implementing the program.
 The list of key stakeholders usually includes the CEO, CFO, CISO, and CHRO.
+Their support is crucial for securing resources and promoting a culture that takes insider risk seriously.

 5. Create an insider threat response team

-An insider threat response team is a group of employees in charge of all stages of threat management, from detection to remediation.
-Contrary to common belief, this team should not only consist of IT specialists.
-It should be cross-functional and have the authority and tools to act quickly and decisively.
+An insider threat response team is a group of employees in charge of all stages of insider threat management, from detection to remediation.
+Contrary to popular belief, this team should not consist entirely of IT specialists.
+It should be cross-departmental and have the authority and tools to act quickly and decisively.

 6. Determine insider threat detection measures

-Early detection of insider threats is the most important element of your protection, as it allows for a quick response and reduces the cost of remediation.
-That's why the ability to detect threats is often an integral part of PCI DSS, HIPAA, and NIST 800-171 compliance software.
+Efficient detection of insider threats is only possible with dedicated insider threat management software.
+By helping you detect insider threats, such software allows for a quick response to and reduces the remediation cost of insider threats.
+Additionally, the ability to detect threats is often an integral part of PCI DSS, HIPAA, and NIST 800-171 compliance software.

-To efficiently detect insider threats, you need to:
+To efficiently detect insider threats, consider choosing the software that can:

 • Monitor user activity and collect detailed logs of each user action within your network.
 Monitoring data helps security officers review suspicious sessions in real time, investigate incidents, and assess the overall state of cybersecurity.